aniketspring-sde/technical-paper/CLI_commands.md

 | **Examples**         | Web server, database server, SSH server.                                                    | Web browser, text editor, media player, calculator.                   |

-### Q2: What are these wildcards ~, ., .., * and ??
+### Q2: What are these wildcards ~, ., .., * and ? ?

 **WildCard** : A wildcard is a special character used in the shell to match one or more filenames or directory names based on a pattern, instead of specifying the exact name.

-Think of a wildcard as a placeholder that stands for unknown characters.
+**'~'(Home Directory)** : This '~' symbol represents the home directory of the current user.

+**example:**
+input : echo ~
+output : /home/xull

+input : ~/Downloads
+output : /home/xull/Downloads

+**'.'
+(Current Directory)**: This '.' symbol represents the current working directory.

+**example** input: ls .
+  output : Desktop  Documents  Downloads  Music  Pictures  Public  PyCharmMiscProject  Templates  Videos  idea  snap  webstorm

+  **'..'
+(Parent Directory):** This '..' symbol represents the parent directory of current working directory (one level above the current directory).

+**example** input pwd output: /home/aniket/Documents/Projects
+ input: cd..

+ input: pwd
+ output: /home/aniket/Documents